image image image

 About

 Storytelling with Saris is a multi-layered collaborative art and advocacy project that uses woodblock prints on saris, writing, oral history, performance, and film to empower communities in the U.S. (and Europe) to address climate justice in solidarity with the women of Katakhali Village, an island community in Bangladesh on the frontlines of climate change.
-Artist and environmental lawyer/activist Monica Jahan Bose, whose maternal roots are in Katakhali, is collaborating with 12 women from Katakhali who have recently acquired literacy and climate adaptation skills and are valiantly fighting climate change, despite losing their homes after repeated severe cyclones.
+Artist and climate activist Monica Jahan Bose, whose maternal roots are in Katakhali, is collaborating with 12 women from Katakhali who have acquired literacy and climate adaptation skills and are valiantly fighting climate change, despite losing their homes after repeated severe cyclones.
 The longterm project highlights and documents the Katakhali women’s personal stories as inspiration for others to act.

 Through performance art and advocacy workshops and climate art actions in the U.S., Bangladesh, and Europe, communities are engaged to take action to fight against the devastation of our planet.
 Americans are learning about climate change through the project and making written commitments on saris to reduce their carbon footprint in an act of cross-border solidarity.
 Many of the U.S. climate pledge saris are returned to Bangladesh and worn by the women of Katakhali.
 Storytelling with Saris performances, art actions, exhibitions, and engagements have taken place in Hawai’i, Iowa, Maryland, New York, New Jersey, Pennsylvania, Virginia, Washington, D.C., California, and Wisconsin in the U.S.; Dhaka and Katakhali in Bangladesh; and in Paris, France, Athens, Greece, and Rome, Italy.